The Boomerang

 The best thing about visiting Downtown Brattleboro is that as soon as you make it to Main Street, everything from food to drinks to shopping to art is within a three-or-so-block stroll.
 Just take Exit 2 off I-91 turn left, and you'll hit Main Street in 1.3 miles.

 First things first: Parking.
-Use the lot on High Street, right next to
+Use the lot on High Street, it's the best place to start.

 First stop: fuel up at every townie’s coffee go-to, Mocha Joes.
 Like everything in downtown B-boro, you can’t miss it.
 But if you take your coffee a little more seriously, consider a visit to the Patio Coffee cart, for what many connoisseurs argue is the best cup in town.
-It’s hidden in plain sight a few steps from Main Street, and also sells some exquisite baked things too.
+It’s hidden in plain sight a few steps from Main Street, and also sells some exquisite baked things too (the donuts, available only on Thursday mornings and sold out by noon, have a cult following).

-FOOD: If you happen to land downtown on a Sunday, head for brunch at A Vermont Table (don't overlook their dinner & bar menu either).
-For coffee and a quicker bite, Amy’s Bakery serves sweet and savory.
-But the options don’t end there: Yalla for falafel & the best hummus this side of Israel, Tulip Café for crépes, Elliot Street Fish & Chips for the obvious and beyond.
-Vegan?
-Gluten and dairy-free?
-Maybe you just love tasty, creative, plant-based organic cuisine?
-Superfresh Café would be the place.
-The craft menu at River Garden Marketplace changes each month, and they've got enough choices on their craft beer bar menu to keep you busy for the rest of the week.
-Echo is right next door to Boomerang, and known for their brick oven pizza.
-Meat lovers can get their fix at Hazel with pizza, calzones & smoked wings.
+FOOD: If you happen to land downtown on a Sunday, there are two excellent options for brunch: A Vermont Table and Echo, (don't overlook their dinner & bar menus either).
+For coffee and a quicker bite, Amy’s Bakery serves sweet and savory, but the options don’t end there: don't miss Yalla for the best falafel & hummus this side of the Atlantic (trust us on this), or Superfresh Café for an ambitious, creative, tasty, plant-based gluten and dairy-free menu.
+Whetstone's burger bar and nano-brewery will satisfy (their pub chips are dangerously addictive) and their fries slay.
+For dinner, Kip's is a no-fail local favorite (get there early or expect a short wait) with nightly specials, and Peter Haven's Oyster Bar is an always-excellent option for seafood & cocktails.
 And there are some good reasons why Vermonters eat ice cream even through our frigid winter months.
 One of them is Blueberry Haus: homemade and served on fresh cones.
-And if your're here May-September, be sure to hit the Brattleboro Farmer’s Market (there's a Winter Market too), just a mile-and-a-half west of Downtown.
+And if you're here May-September, be sure to hit the Brattleboro Farmer’s Market (there's a Winter Market too), just a mile-and-a-half west of Downtown.

-SHOPPING: Boomerang of course, but don’t let that keep you from visiting B-boro’s other great stores like Cara Wolff Designs, Penelope Wurr, Altiplano, Tierra Botanics for living plants & their terrarium bar, and the could-easily-spend-a-day-in-here Brattleboro Books.
-Don't miss Turn it Up!, for vinyl, Distinctive Décor and Twice Upon a Time for the best vintage & antique home accessories, furniture, art, and oddities.
+SHOPPING: Boomerang of course, but don’t let that keep you from visiting B-boro’s other great stores like Cara Wolff Designs, Penelope Wurr, Altiplano, and the could-easily-spend-a-day-in-here Brattleboro Books.
+Don't miss Turn it Up!, for vinyl, Verdigris, Distinctive Décor and Twice Upon a Time for the best vintage & antique home accessories and furniture, and 3-Ring Traveling Apothecary for creative handmade bath & body, teas, art, oddities and surprises (it's must-visit!).

 ART: aficionados of all stripes and sensibilities will find at least one cool thing that inspires and delights from the visionaries at Gallery in the Woods, arguably one of the best in Vermont.
 Mitchell-Giddings offers fine art and craft just a few yards up the street in their spacious gallery, and you’ll find an intersection of sensibilities a block-and-a-half away at the Harmony Collective.
 Our historic train station-turned museum, the BMAC, is always up to something worth experiencing.